Alaska governor seeks to increase Virginia law firm contract

-ANCHORAGE, Alaska (AP) — The administration of Alaska Gov. Mike Dunleavy is negotiating a contract extension that would pay a Virginia law firm $125,000 of state funds for its services in a legal fight with Alaska unions.
+ANCHORAGE, Alaska (AP) — Gov. Mike Dunleavy’s administration is negotiating a contract extension that would pay a Virginia law firm $125,000 for its services in a legal fight with Alaska unions.

-The Anchorage Daily News reported Thursday that the Republican administration wants to expand its current contract with Consovoy McCarthy.
+The Republican administration wants to expand its current contract with Consovoy McCarthy, The Anchorage Daily News reported Thursday.

 The state and its public employee unions traded lawsuits last month in a dispute over union membership and dues.

+A judge issued a preliminary injunction last week preventing the state from implementing Clarkson’s decision.
+The injunction is a “speed bump” in a longer legal battle likely to reach the Supreme Court, Clarkson said.

+“If your goal is to take it to the U.S. Supreme Court, then this is the firm that you would hire,” former Alaska Attorney General Jahna Lindemuth said of Consovoy McCarthy, which has strong ties to President Donald Trump and conservative legal causes nationwide.

-The state has a contract signed Aug.
-2 that caps payment at $50,000 to the conservative law firm with strong ties to President Donald Trump.
+The state signed a contract Aug.
+2 that caps payment to the firm at $50,000.
+The Alaska Department of Law paid the firm $34,875 on Sept.
+27, according to state records.

 State regulations permit no-bid, legal-services contracts if they are worth less than $50,000.

-The administration can extend another no-bid contract capped at $100,000, but would need written justification to increase that amount.
+The administration can extend another no-bid contract capped at $100,000, but needs written justification to increase that amount, officials said.

 Information from: Anchorage Daily News, http://www.adn.com